Doyle Undergraduate Fellows 2017-2018

 - What are the successful habits and practices for sustainable justice and peacemaking?

 - In what ways is faith-inspired social justice activism responding to the challenges society is facing now, and planning for the future?

 - How are individuals and organizations on campus and in Washington, D.C. using religion/spirituality/religious discourse and protest to shape and nurture inclusive communities?

-Doyle fellows will participate in visits to faith-inspired social justice organizations and religious sites, blog monthly about their experiences, and conduct interviews for publication on the Berkley Center website.
-Doyle fellows will also read and reflect on several academic articles about justice and the common good.
-Doyle fellows will attend one mandatory reflection meeting per month during the program with Berkley staff and faculty advisors.
+Doyle fellows participated in visits to faith-inspired social justice organizations and religious sites, blogged monthly about their experiences, and conducted interviews for publication on the Berkley Center website.
+Doyle fellows also read and reflected on several academic articles about justice and the common good.
+Doyle fellows attended one mandatory reflection meeting per month during the program with Berkley staff and faculty advisors.